Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms: -bases of letterplace ideals

-Note that the iteration ``for all $i\geq 0$ \st\ $\ldots$'' runs over a finite number of integers since condition $\gcd(\lm(f),\lm(i\cdot g))\neq 1$ implies that $i < \w(f) = \deg(f)$.
+Note that the iteration ``for all $i\geq 0$ \st\ $\ldots$'' in the procedure $\HFreeGBasis$ runs over a finite number of integers since condition $\gcd(\lm(f),\lm(i\cdot g))\neq 1$ implies that $i < \w(f) = \deg(f)$.
 Moreover, by multihomogeneity of the elements of $P$ involved in the computation, one has that the condition $\lcm(\lm(f),\lm(i\cdot g))\in L$ is equivalent to require that the element $h = \Reduce(\spoly(f,i\cdot g), \N\cdot G)$ is multilinear.
-Note finally that there are clearly a finite number of elements of the infinite set $\N\cdot G$ that may be involved in such reduction.
-Owing to Non-Noetherianity of the free associative algebra $F$ or of the polynomial algebra $P$ that has an infinite number of variables even if the set $X$ is finite, it is clear that one has termination only for truncated computations up to some fixed degree $d$, provided that the ideal $I\subset F$ is finitely generated up to $d$.
+Note finally that there are clearly a finite number of elements of the infinite set $\lm(\N\cdot G) = \N\cdot\lm(G)$ that may participate to such reduction.
+Even if one assumes that $X$ is a finite set, owing to non-Noetherianity of the free associative algebra $F = K\langle X \rangle$ or of the polynomial algebra $P = K[X(\N^*)]$ that has an infinite number of variables, we may have that the ideal $I\subset F$ is finitely generated but the leading monomial ideal $\LM(I)$ is not such, that is, the \Gr\ bases of $I$ are infinite sets.
+In other words, we do not have general termination for the algorithm $\HFreeGBasis$ but termination is clearly provided for truncated computations up to some fixed degree, assuming that the ideal $I$ is finitely generated within such degree.
 For more details about the above algorithm we refer to \cite{LSL1,LSL2}.